HeshanKarunaratne/notes/README.md

     - Open source and based on Java

     1 .
 How SpringBoot works internally?
-    - Entry point of spring boot application is a class which contains @SpringBootApplication annotation and has the main method
-    - SpringBoot scan all the components included in the project by using @ComponentScan annotation
-    - Using @EnableAutoConfiguration annotation the spring boot application configures the spring boot application automatically
+    - It leverages Spring's core features such as dependency injection and inversion of control (IoC) to manage application components
+    - SpringBoot automatically configures your application based on its dependencies and the environment, reducing the need for manual configuration
+    - It uses an embedded server like Tomcat, Jetty, or Undertow to simplify deployment.
+This means you can run your SpringBoot application as a standalone Java application
+    - SpringBoot provides starter dependencies that bundle commonly used libraries, making it easier to set up and manage dependencies in your project
+    - SpringBoot Actuator provides built-in endpoints to monitor and manage your application at runtime, offering insights into application health, metrics, and more
+    - It offers a Command Line Interface (CLI) for rapid prototyping and development of SpringBoot applications, allowing you to quickly create, run, and test applications
+    - Dev tools helps in rapid development by enabling features like automatic application restart, live reload, and remote debugging
+    - SpringBoot supports various configuration formats like properties files, YAML files, environment variables, and command-line arguments

     2 .
 What are Spring boot starters?
     - Spring boot starter comprises templates which provide a Rapid Application Development, spring boot starter contains a combination of all the relevant transitive dependencies
     - Spring boot starter solves the auto dependency resolution in a spring boot application
+    - They provide a quick and easy way to include common dependencies for specific functionalities, such as web development, data access, security, and more
     - Spring boot resolves transitive dependencies internally

     3 .
 What are the major starter dependencies of spring boot application?
-    - spring-boot-starter-parent: Provides default configurations for our application and a complete dependency tree to quickly build our spring boot project
+    - spring-boot-starter-parent: Provides default configurations for our application, dependency management and plugin management
-    - spring-boot-starter-web: Uses Spring MVC, REST, tomcat as a default embedded server, and pulls in all dependencies related to web development
-    - spring-boot-starter-security: Automatically secures all HTTP endpoints with basic authentication
-    - spring-boot-starter-test: Primary dependency required for tests
+    - spring-boot-starter-web: Essential for developing web applications, providing embedded Tomcat server and Spring MVC
+    - spring-boot-starter-security: Offers authentication, authorization, and other security features
+    - spring-boot-starter-test: Facilitates testing with JUnit, Mockito, and other testing libraries
-    - spring-boot-starter-actuator: Helps monitor application via HTTP endpoints, several endpoints are available out of the box
+    - spring-boot-starter-actuator: Enables monitoring and managing the application through endpoints
     - spring-boot-starter-jdbc: Provides libraries for connecting the application with JDBC
-    - spring-boot-starter-data-jpa: Provides access to different kinds of persistence stores
+    - spring-boot-starter-data-jpa: Simplifies working with databases using Java Persistence API
     - spring-boot-starter-data-aop: Provides Aspect-Oriented Programming with cross-cutting concerns

     4 .
 Can you disable particular auto-configuration in spring boot?